lazybird/django-solo/README.md

 ### Admin override flag

-By default, the admin is overrided.
+By default, the admin is overridden.
 But if you wih to keep the object list page (e.g. to customize actions), you can set the `SOLO_ADMIN_SKIP_OBJECT_LIST_PAGE` to `False`.